Skip to the content.

 Bilingualism

-My research examines linguistic variation among multilingual speakers using sociolinguistic and psycholinguistic methods.
-I am interested the social and cognitive factors that affect language variability.
-During my Master’s degree at Queen Mary University of London, I investigated how cognitive load (or divided attention) affects bilingual style shifting and style control, under the supervision of Dr Kathleen McCarthy.
+I study both speech production and perception of bilinguals.
+My work examines linguistic variability in multilingual speakers as well as the social perception of second language accents.
+I focus on how social and cognitive factors influence language use and listener judgments.
+During my Master’s degree at Queen Mary University of London, I investigated how cognitive load (divided attention) affects bilingual style-shifting and style control, under the supervision of Dr. Kathleen McCarthy.

 Publications

-Göbel Jessica, and McCarthy Kathleen.
-2023.
-The Impact of Cognitive Load on Speech Production in German-English Bilinguals.
+Göbel, Jessica, and Kathleen McCarthy.
+(2023).
+The impact of cognitive load on speech production in German-English bilinguals.
 In: Radek Skarnitzl & Jan Volín (Eds.), Proceedings of the 20th International Congress of Phonetic Sciences (pp. 2427–2431).
 Guarant International.

-Hall-Lew Lauren, Elliott Zuzana, Göbel Jessica, Cowie Claire, and Markl Nina.
-2023.
+Hall-Lew, Lauren, Zuzana Elliott, Jessica Göbel, Claire Cowie, and Nina Markl.
+(2023).
 Variation in the Scottish BIT vowel: Comparing two corpora.
 In: Radek Skarnitzl & Jan Volín (Eds.), Proceedings of the 20th International Congress of Phonetic Sciences (pp. 3681–3685).
 Guarant International.

 Contact me at: jessica.goebel@nyu.edu